VoxelMC/Obsidian-Notes/Lecture Notes/BIOL 366/Lecture Notes - BIOL 366.md

 - Important in Growth and Development
 - Abnormal DNA Methylation $\rightarrow$ Diseases such as cancer
 Animals: Mostly at $C5$ of C in CpG dinucleotides
-Plants: Methylated at CpG CpHpG and CpHpH
+Plants: Methylated at CpG, CpHpG, and CpHpH
 - CG 24%
 - CHG 6.7%
 - CHH 1.7%